 ROAS At A Glance

 What is ROAS, how is it calculated and why is it a main KPI for eCommerce businesses?
-ROAS stands for return-on-ad spend and can be found by dividing ad spend from the revenue that was generated from your ads.
+ROAS stands for return-on-ad spend and you can calculate ROAS by dividing ad spend from the revenue that was generated from your ads.
 For example, if an ad campaign generated $10,000 in revenue while spending $4,000, ROAS would be 250%

-Beyond being displayed as a percentage, ROAS can be looked at as how many dollars are earned in revenue with each dollar spent on advertising.
+Beyond being displayed as a percentage, ROAS can be looked at as how many dollars are earned in revenue with each dollar you spend on advertising and advertising.
 In the above example, the ratio is 2.5:1.
 In other words, for every dollar that is put towards advertising, there is $2.50 generated in revenue.
-A ROAS of 100%, or ratio of 1:1, is the break even point when revenue matches what was spent on advertising.
+A ROAS of 100%, or ratio of 1:1, is the break even point when revenue matches the cost of advertising.

 Why Is ROAS Important?

-ROAS is an important KPI for eCommerce businesses because it aides in evaluating the success of your campaigns, can help identify any optimizations that need to be made, or if a strategy pivot is needed.
-ROAS allows advertisers to make decisions based on data so money is being allocated to the right channels, the right way.
-Along with these benefits, ROAS paints a picture of how advertising campaigns are affecting a business’ overall bottom line, which is particularly important.
+ROAS is an important KPI for eCommerce businesses because it aides in evaluating the success of your advertising campaign and strategy, can help identify any optimizations that need to be made, or if a strategy pivot is needed to increase effectiveness.
+ROAS allows advertisers to make decisions based on analytics and data so money is being allocated to the right channels, the right way.
+Along with these benefits, ROAS paints a picture of how advertising campaigns and marketing efforts are affecting a business’ overall bottom line, which is particularly important.

 A company’s bottom line needs to remain top of mind when looking at ROAS.
-A positive ROAS doesn’t necessarily mean that a business is raining in profits.
+A positive ROAS doesn’t necessarily mean that a business is making a profit.
 There are many cases where a positive ROAS still lands a company in the red.
-Advertising dollars are far from the only expenses that a business needs to account for.
-For example, if an agency is being used to run online marketing efforts, then their fee must be accounted for.
-If there is an in house team handling digital marketing, then payroll is an additional cost that can’t be ignored.
+Advertising costs are far from the only expenses that a business needs to account for.
+For example, if an agency is being used to run online marketing campaigns, then their fee must be accounted for as an additional cost.
+If there is an in house team handling digital marketing campaigns, then payroll is an additional ad cost that can’t be ignored.